bergouh/academic-kickstart/content/author/admin/_index.md

 +++

 I am a searcher in the MaIAGE team at INRA in Jouy-en-Josas, France.
-Currently and I am on leave at KAUST, KSA
+Currently and I am on leave at KAUST, Thuwal, KSA